junyuanM/WWW-Rebuttal/G9px.md

 $$

   Among them, $\prod_{k=1}^{n} M(ID_i, \vartheta_k, P^{\prime}, C)$ is the identification process, $M(ID_i, \vartheta_k, P^{\prime}, C) = 1$ means that the identity information $\vartheta_k$ is not a replaced identity.
   When $\prod_{k=1}^{n} M(ID_i, \vartheta_k, P^{\prime}, C) = 1$, it means that all identities are not forged identities.
 If there is an identity authentication failure of i, then $\prod_{k=1}^{n} M(ID_i, \vartheta_k, P^{\prime}, C) = 0$, that is, $Iv(v_i, v_j) = 0$.

-- If each agent is placed on a different server in the future, then the first thing to do for confirming the agent information is to confirm the information between servers, and this is something that needs to be considered at a lower level than MAS.
+- If each agent is placed on a different server in the future, the first step in confirming agent information would involve verifying the communication between servers. **This aspect, however, is beyond the scope of current MAS research**.

 > <font color=FireBrick>**Weakness 6**</font>: How does Agentsafe characterize junk memory?
 How does Agentsafe identify this in practice and how are these terms defined in different contexts?

 We appreciate your feedback and would like to clarify the process:

-1. **Definition of Junk Information**:
-   Junk information refers to harmful content that is irrelevant to the agent’s tasks, including misleading, erroneous, biased, or contradictory information.
+- **Definition of Junk Information**: Junk information refers to harmful content that is irrelevant to the agent’s tasks, including misleading, erroneous, biased, or contradictory information.

-2. **Before Information Enters Memory**:
-   We use two methods to assess information before it is stored in memory:
+- **Before Information Enters Memory**:  We use two methods to assess information before it is stored in memory:
 * **API Call**: A designed prompt, which includes descriptions of different permission levels, helps the LLM determine the correct level of access.
 * **Vector Comparison**: We compare the information against predefined permission levels using vector mappings.

-3. **For Information Stored in Memory**:
-   For stored information, we ensure that each interaction is contextually designed for retrieval.
+- **For Information Stored in Memory**: For stored information, we ensure that each interaction is contextually designed for retrieval.
 Then, we apply the same method of using a prompt to assess the permission level.
 The main difference here is that this step is more reflective, considering the context of the information (see Camel [6], Reflexion [7]).

 > <font color=FireBrick>**Question 1**</font>: What is the effort involved in building Agentsafe and marking data and agent access hierarchy?

 - The focus of building agentsafe is the design of the overall architecture and experiments to ensure that each part can run well.
 We have enriched the expression of methodology in the article.

 - The construction of the dataset first determines the task.
 For example, the task of agentsafe includes basic information between agents and various attack statements.
-Then, like many articles in the existing LLM agent field [], the generation of the dataset is to first generate a large amount of information or questions through LLM, and then manually review to generate the dataset.
+Then, like many articles in the existing LLM agent field[3, 9], the generation of the dataset is to first generate a large amount of information or questions through LLM, and then manually review to generate the dataset.

 - Regarding the construction of the agent access hierarchy, we built the hierarchical datasets RIOH and WCEI for mas in simulating human interaction[6] and company scenarios[7].
 MAS applications are emerging across various industries.
 For example, ChatDev [3] simulates a technology company to develop code, and Agent Hospital[9] simulates a fully AI-driven hospital to assist patients.
 In these applications, agents perform specific roles and collaborate to accomplish tasks.
 However, these systems lack a layered information management framework.
 This means that sensitive information from higher-level decision-makers, such as company executives or hospital administrators, may inadvertently leak through lower-level agents.
 Therefore, constructing a dataset that is of practical significance is crucial.
 Our experiments also prove that AgentSafe can provide effective defense in different fields.